teambhd/assessment3/Readme.md

 The first step in the process is to create a runnable JAR file, which will contain the game and all platform-independent dependencies.
 The easiest way to do this is to run `ant mkrunnable` within the project directory.
 That command will create the file runnable.jar within the dist folder.

 The next step is to use JarSplice (included in the tools directory) to create a so-called "fat JAR" which includes the needed native libraries.
 In the JarSplice screen, add the runnable.jar file on the "ADD JARS" tab, add the entire contents of lib/natives on the "ADD NATIVES" tab and enter "stateContainer.Game" in the "MAIN CLASS" tab.
 Finally click *Create Fat Jar* on the "CREATE FAT JAR" tab and choose an appropriate location.
 The JarSplice program can also be used to create .exe files for Windows and .app files for Mac OS X.

+## Attribution

+The game uses several open-source and Creative Commons resources, which are as follows:

+*